 In addition to its high-quality products and services, a great deal of NOVOMATIC's success is based on employee innovation.
 As a top international gaming technology company, it is crucial that NOVOMATIC not only recognizes trends early on but also triggers and drives new trends.
-The large majority of company innovation is produced within the research and development department.
-Around 4,700 intellectual property rights prove that the company is extremely innovative.
-NOVOMATIC is committed to partnerships in the areas of technology and innovation.
+The large majo-

-GOALS 2019 HIGHLIGHTS 2019 PLANNED 2020 INNOVATION Principles: Ensure continued high levels of innovation within the company Promoting innovation in education and training Continuation of the digitalization project Enterprise 4.0 and associated qualifications Support for innovation in training and further education Continuation of the digitalization project Enterprise 4.0 and associated qualifications International research project on blockchain together with the Austria Blockchain Center Support innovation in training and further education Support innovative employee projects (e.g. blockchain project) Participation in research group Digital Champions Network
+GOALS 2019 HIGHLIGHTS 2019 INNOVATION Principles: Ensure continued high levels of inn Promoting innovation in education and training Continuation of the digita-lization project Enterprise 4.0 and associated qualifications Support for innovation in traini Continuation of the digitalizati and associated qualifications International research project of the Austria Blockchain Center